 For all wider curriculum subjects, each concept or topic begins with a concept map in Key Stage 1 and 2.
 Concept maps are visual representations used to encourage children to connect ideas, concepts and terms.
-Students can use them to organize information they already know and to incorporate new learning with this prior knowledge.
+Students can use them to organise information they already know and to incorporate new learning with this prior knowledge.
 Concept maps help you see how students understand content and are an assessment tool used at Red Hall.
-In Key Stage 1 children complete concept maps together as a class whereas in Key Stage 2, the children have individual concept maps.
+Concept maps are completed together as a class and reflected on at the beginning of each lesson.